PowerDNS/pdns/docs/markdown/recursor/scripting.md

 `:toStringWithPort()`.
 To get only the port number, use `:getPort()`.

 Other functions that can be called on a ComboAddress are:

+ * `isIPv4` - true if the address is an IPv4 address
+ * `isIPv6` - true if the address is an IPv6 address
+ * `getRaw` - returns the bytestring representing the address
+ * `isMappedIPv4` - true if the address is an IPv4 address mapped into an IPv6 one
+ * `mapToIPv4` - if the address is an IPv4 mapped into an IPv6 one, return the corresponding IPv4
+ * `truncate(bits)` - truncate to the supplied number of bits

+### Netmask
+IP addresses can be matched against a Netmask object, which can be created with `newNetmask("192.0.2.1/24")` and supports the following methods:

+ * `empty` - true if the netmask doesn't contain a valid address
+ * `getBits` - the number of bits in the address
+ * `getNetwork` - return a ComboAddress representing the network (no mask applied)
+ * `getMaskedNetwork` - return a ComboAddress representing the network (truncating according to the mask)
  * `isIpv4` - true if the address is an IPv4 address
  * `isIpv6` - true if the address is an IPv6 address
- * `getBits` - the number of bits in the address
- * `getRaw` - returns the bytestring representing the address
+ * `match(str)` - true if the address passed in str matches
+ * `toString` - human-friendly representation

 ### DNSName
 DNSNames are passed to various functions, and they sport the following methods: